gabrielew/quitandasdale/README.md

 ## Quitandas da Lê

-> Simple page to train some skills and publish in Github pages.
+> Simple static page to train some skills and publish in Github pages.

     [x] HTML;
     [x] CSS;